nikosuenderhauf/nikosuenderhauf.github.io/_jobs/PhD_robot_learning.md

  - Can ad-hoc simulations of the environment be used as thought-experiments to guide interaction and manipulation of complex scenes, e.g. in clutter or manipulating mechanisms?
  - How can robots improvise when they don’t succeed at first?
 How can they recover from failures and mistakes, and learn from it to do better next time?

-To answer these questions, you will work at the forefront of robotic learning and AI and become an expert in areas such as LLMs, VLMs,  imitation learning, reinforcement learning, NeRFs, Gaussian Splatting, and physics simulations.
+To answer these questions, you will work at the forefront of robotic learning and AI and become an expert in exciting research areas such as LLMs, VLMs, imitation learning, reinforcement learning, NeRFs, Gaussian Splatting, and physics simulations.

 You would work with our amazing fleet of robots—both stationary and mobile—and our instrumented experimentation setup, which lets us train and evaluate robots for various chores.
 You’ll be part of an amazing team of researchers, postdocs and other PhD students at the Centre for Robotics.
 You will also become fluent in PyTorch, one of the most versatile and widely-used deep learning frameworks in industry.